Rajith90/MGW-demo/README.md

 # MGW-demo
-Material Used for demonstrate capabilities of WSO2 API Microgateway
+Material Used for demonstrate capabilities of WSO2 API Microgateway.
+Expose services as APIs using MGW.